-SAMHSA Endorses Recovery Kentucky Model
+SAMHSA officially endorses the Recovery Kentucky model

 The Kentucky Recovery program upon which the Fletcher Group’s recovery model is based has been cited as a model “Evidence-Based Program” by the federal government’s Substance Abuse and Mental Health Services Administration (SAMHSA).